Fashion of Madonna: Activities and work references

-Criticisms and ambiguity
+Criticisms and ambiguities

-Authors of The 1980s (2007), believed that "Madonna's influence on fashion eclipsed her music".
-Madonna has a reputation for being a fashion provocateur, as Megan Friedman from Elle noted in 2016, she has "spent decades wearing outrageous outfits and stoking controversy".
-Bimini Bon Boulash talked the "countless articles" in Google's results for her "most shocking outfits of all time".
-American critic Christopher Glazek also commented that her costume changes attracted harassment from tabloid moralists.
+Authors of The 1980s (2007), suggested "Madonna's influence on fashion eclipsed her music".
+Back in 1990, Barbara Foley from Los Angeles Times, held she received better commentaries for her fashion sense than any of her other roles.

+Madonna built a reputation as a fashion provocateur, as Megan Friedman from Elle noted in 2016, she has "spent decades wearing outrageous outfits and stoking controversy".
+Bimini Bon Boulash noted and referred to the "countless articles" on Google's results for her "most shocking outfits of all time".
+American critic Christopher Glazek also commented that her costume changes "attracted harassment from tabloid moralists".
 It intensified while aging.
 In Too Much (2020), author said "Madonna is perhaps the most famous example of a woman rigorously censured for dressing provocatively".

-Madonna also received criticism for her religious-mixed fashion, and from animal rights groups like PETA.
-"When you see Madonna in fur, you realize why nobody has copied her style since 1984", they wrote in their 2009 online poll of the "Worst Dressed Celebrity", that Madonna topped.
-Rabbi Shmuley Boteach criticizes Madonna for helping create a "tragic world" among American adolescent girls.
+Madonna also received criticism for her religious-mixed fashion, and at some stage of her career from animal rights groups like PETA, including in 2006 and 2007.
+In 2004, rabbi Shmuley Boteach criticized Madonna for helping create a "tragic world" among American adolescent girls with her fashion.

-Friedman, however, is of the opinion that is how Madonna is, so some "shock value" is to be expected, and yet "people still criticized her for wearing a too-revealing outfit".
-For Lauren Alexis Fisher of Harper's Bazaar, Madonna "mastered the art of shocking people through fashion".
-Jacorey Moon from Yahoo agreed that she always creates eye-catching fashion moments.
-Barbara Foley from Los Angeles Times, commented in 1990, that she has received better commentaries for her fashion sense than any of her other roles: "Through it all, including criticisms and counter-criticisms that she can't sing, can't act, can't keep her personal life together, no one has questioned her reputation as fashion's leading chameleon [...]".
+Friedman, however, commenting about her "too-revealing" outfits as an aged woman, opined is how Madonna is, so some "shock value" is to be expected.
+For Lauren Alexis Fisher of Harper's Bazaar, she "mastered the art of shocking people through fashion".
+In 2022, Jacorey Moon from Yahoo similarly agree that she always creates eye-catching fashion moments.
 To Laura Craik of The Daily Telegraph, Madonna has been "brazen and unapologetic", but found it paved the way for a host of female performers to take to the stage wearing liberating, provocative costumes that defined their sexuality on their own terms.
+On the other hand, Pamela Church Gibson of London College of Fashion noted a significant absence of academic discussion around her figure within the pantheon of high fashion.

+Worst and best dressed rankings

 Madonna has been included in media polls for worst and best dressed over the years.
-She was simultaneously included in both categories of the 1985 Rolling Stone polls, and in Spin's first annual readers poll in 1989, where she was ranked first in both categories.
+She was simultaneously included in both categories of Rolling Stone's annual polls in 1985, and in Spin's first annual readers poll in 1989, where she was ranked first in both categories.
 The magazine staff declared: "Madonna: Breaking down the boundaries of good and bad taste".
-Designer Patricia Field once commented: "I've never seen her look foolish".
-In 1999, Vogue included her in the 100 Best Dressed List.
-However, Pamela Church Gibson of London College of Fashion noticed the absence of academic discussion around her within the pantheon of high fashion.
+In 1999, Vogue included her in the 100 Best Dressed List, while she tied with Cher on People's Hall of Fame of the worsts dressed, with seven appearance each until 2004.
+She also appeared at Richard Blackwell's Worst Dressed list (created in 1960), topping the 1992 list, and with fashion critic referring to her a "bare-bottomed bore of Babylon".
+For particular events, she was also ranked in media polls, including among the worst dressed during the 2016 Met Gala, which she defined as a fashion political statement.